 Image credit: Kristin Bustamante

-Yoga is not only great for adults, but for kids as well.
+Yoga is not only great for adults but for kids as well.
 It strengthens their muscles, improves core strength and increases balance, agility and coordination.
-Anna Weeks, yoga instructor who heads up a kids program, says that one of the popular poses for kids is the Simhasana or Lion Pose.
+Anna Weeks, a yoga instructor who heads up a kids' program, says that one of the popular poses for kids is the Simhasana or Lion Pose.

 "Kids love this pose because they get to playing, 'stalking' and roaring like a lion.
 It's really helpful for stretching the quadriceps and ankles and strengthening the diaphragm, which improves breathing.
 It's also great for releasing tension in the upper body, particularly the facial muscles."

 For more yoga fun, break out the Twister game.

 "Twister is yoga in disguise," says fitness business owner Grant Hill.

 Step 6: Jump to it

 FamilyFun magazine, which publishes a "Get Active" feature in every issue, suggests building a hurdle set to get your kids jumping.